 Hydrate from the interior out.

 “What I drink and devour is this sort of large part of my splendor habitual.
-For an afternoon at the seashore, I drink lots of water to hold my skin and hair hydrated; however, fruit is also extremely good for this too.
+For an afternoon at the seashore, I drink lots of water to hydrate my skin and hair; however, fruit is also extremely good.
 I honestly love watermelon!
-And if I manifest to neglect to deliver fruit with me to the seashore, there’s nearly always a person promoting mangos, berries, or a few forms of fresh juice for me to grab.”
+And if I neglect to deliver fruit to the seashore, there’s nearly always a person promoting mangos, berries, or a few forms of fresh juice for me to grab.”

 “I like to preserve it quite low-key when it comes to makeup, so my skincare recurring virtually is my beauty routine.
-But if I do put on make-up to the seaside, it’s normally eyeliner.
+But if I do makeup at the seaside, it’s normally eyeliner.
 Chanel’s Le Crayon Kôhl in noir stays positioned quite plenty all day.
 And if it does smudge, it still looks extraordinary and creates a smoky look.
-And I want to wear fragrances when I’m at the beach, notably!
+And I want to wear fragrances at the beach, notably!
 Frederic Malle’s Portrait of a Lady is my favorite.
 I’ve always been a tomboy, but one way or the other, this makes me sense like a woman every time I put on it.
-I spray a touch bit in the morning, and I swear it lasts all day!”
+I spray a bit in the morning, and I swear it lasts all day!”

 Arm yourself with confidence.

-“Being at the seashore and chasing waves, you’ve were given to be confident.
+“Being at the seashore and chasing waves, you’ve been given to be confident.
 Confidence [to me] is feeling healthy and glad.
 I have an instructor in Dakar who I do circuit training at the seashore with a pair of instances per week.
 Dakar has an actual exercise subculture.
-By 6:00 p.M., the whole town is out at the Corniche or of their neighborhoods playing sports or operating out.
-It’s actually exquisite due to the fact you’ll see human beings of all shapes, sizes, ages, and socioeconomic backgrounds working out aspect by using aspect.”
+By 6:00 p.M., the whole town is out at the Corniche or in their neighborhoods playing sports or operating out.
+It’s exquisite because you’ll see human beings of all shapes, sizes, ages, and socioeconomic backgrounds working out aspect by using aspect.”